Northwest Air Base

 NW Avia was an airline based at Peski (airport) in Petrozavodsk.
 It was the only air company in the Republic of Karelia.
-Its main purpose was aerial fire-fighting (for which it is licensed, it was part of Avialesookhrana) although it did perform other typical aerial services (including pipeline and forest patrols, medical flights and search-and-rescue), scheduled and charter passenger flights (commenced in 2009) and charter cargo services.
+Its main purpose was aerial fire-fighting (for which it was licensed) It was part of Avialesookhrana, although it did perform other typical aerial services (including pipeline and forest patrols, medical flights and search-and-rescue, scheduled and charter passenger flights. (commenced in 2009) and charter cargo services.
 NW Avia was undergoing reorganization with massive debts (~10 million rubles, it peaked at ~22 million rubles) and was the largest debtor in the Republic of Karelia.
 The airlines ceased to exist on July 1, 2014.